-Following the successful close-out of a BP SIRE inspection report by a V&C Superintendent, the DOC holder will be advised.
-This advice does not constitute blanket approval of the vessel for BP business or for BP group terminals or facilities.
-Vessels will be screened on each occasion they are tendered for BP business or want to call at one of our terminals or facilities.approved by BP Shipping.
+Following the successful close-out of a bp SIRE inspection report by a vetting and clearance superintendent, the DOC holder will be advised.
+This advice does not constitute blanket approval of the vessel for bp business or for bp terminals or facilities.
+Vessels will be screened on each occasion they are tendered for bp business or want to call at one of our terminals or facilities.

 Pre-inspection enquiries and information on inspections already requested should be addressed to email@example.com.

-Post-inspection enquiries should be sent to the V&C Superintendent in charge of that inspection report, or to email@example.com.
+Post-inspection enquiries should be sent to the vetting and clearance superintendent in charge of that inspection report, or to firstname.lastname@example.org.

 Please apply for a sire inspection via the OCIMF portal - www.ocimf.org and select bp shipping from the drop down list of submitting members for a bp sire inspection.